Read

 FuN: How did you react to this news?

-FuN: What changes occurred as a result of that?
+FuN: What changes came from that?

-“Cunning as a serpent, gentle as a dove.”
+“Wise as a serpent, gentle as a dove.”

 💡 Key learnings…